kmirzavaziri/hAssembler/README.md

 # Assembler & DisAssembler
-x64 Intel Instruction Assembler and Disassembler written in Python 3.
+x64 Intel Instruction Assembler and DisAssembler written in Python 3.
 See [Online GCC version](https://defuse.ca/online-x86-assembler.htm) as a refrence.

 ## Prerequisites